 • Preheat oven to 350°F. Prepare a 1¾-quart baking dish with coconut oil spray or nonstick cooking spray.

-• In a small bowl, combine 1½ tablespoons of sugar and ½ tablespoon of cinnamon together, then sprinkle over the top of the almond flour dollops.
+• In a small bowl, combine 1½ tablespoons of coconut sugar and ½ tablespoon of cinnamon together, then sprinkle over the top of the almond flour dollops.

 • Bake in the preheated oven for 30-35 minutes, until a toothpick inserted in the center comes out clean.
 Serve warm with ice cream or whipped cream